alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 !!! note "FreeMcBoot card"

-    While it is possible to avoid buying or using FMCB card by flashing a FreeHDBoot image to a hard drive, this is not the recommended way to format or partition a drive.
+    While it is possible to avoid buying or using FreeMcBoot (FMCB) card by flashing a FreeHDBoot image to a hard drive, this is not the recommended way to format or partition a drive.
 Cards are fairly cheap and easy to find online and will enable proper formatting of the drive on the PS2.

 !!! warning "Gamestar network adapter"